 SCWK 345.
 Research Methods in Social Sciences.
 (4) An introduction to research methods in the social sciences.
 Topics include evidence-based practice, ethics in human subjects research, construction of literature reviews, research design and methodology, formulation of hypotheses and testing, construction of measurement instruments, administration of survey questionnaires, data collection and analysis, interpretation of results, and report writing.
 Students develop and conduct a research project throughout the semester.
 Prerequisites: PSYC 221 or other Statistics course.
 Cross-listed with PSYC 222.

 SCWK 350.
 Rural Social Work: Caring for the Rural Community.
 (3) Explores the social, cultural, and technological characteristics of living in rural America.
 The course emphasizes the application of social work values and methods in providing human services in rural environments.
 Topics include rural poverty, rural people and special populations, strengths and problems of rural communities, and rural communities in transition.
 No prerequisite.

-SCWK 475.
-Field Practicum I. (6) Supervised field instruction and practice in a social work direct service setting.
-This course requires 200 hours in the practicum setting and participation in the weekly Seminar Class in field instruction.
-Field instruction gives students the opportunity to integrate classroom theory and social work practice.
-This course provides instruction and practice in a variety of social work methods with individuals, groups, and families.
-Prerequisites: Social Work 312 and 314.
+SCWK 375.
+Junior Field Practicum.
+(3) Supervised field instruction and practice in a social work direct service setting.
+This course requires 120 hours in the practicum setting and participation in the one-hour weekly seminar class (15 hours).
+This course gives students the opportunity to integrate classroom theory and social work practice, and will assist in preparing the students for SCWK 475.
+This course provides instruction and practice in a variety of social work settings with individuals, groups, and families.
+Prerequisites: SCWK 103 and 275, or permission of the instructor.